Mia Khalifa (song): "Mia Khalifa" and TikTok memes

-TikTok is a social media video app owned by the Chinese tech company ByteDance.
-Formed from a merger with the app Musical.ly in 2018, TikTok allows users to post short videos and use audio clips from its database, generally to make lip sync videos.
-Some of the audio in the database is officially licensed by the copyright holders, but users can also upload an audio clip on their own, at which point the clip becomes available to other users.
-TikTok is particularly popular among Generation Z, defined as those born after the mid 90s and before the early 2010s.
-The app has been compared to the defunct Vine.

 "Mia Khalifa" became ubiquitous on TikTok in late 2018 and early 2019.
 The song became so popular, and was so closely identified with the app itself, that it spawned a call and response meme called the "#hitormiss challenge" or "#TikTokTest".
 To participate in the challenge, TikTok users would wander into public areas like big-box stores or schools and holler the phrase "hit or miss", hoping to elicit a response from a stranger who might complete the line by calling out "I guess they never miss, huh?"
 The premise of the meme was that the phrase had become so well known among TikTok users that it could serve as a sort of secret handshake or dogwhistle to find other users in the real world.